breedx2/strangeloop_2019_pd_workshop/OUTLINE.md

 # More fundamentals
 (10 minutes)

+* a creation conundrum
+  * a number feeding two prints (then changeem)
 * hot/cold inlets
+  * bad adder example
 * build a counter
 * how to build 1/x
   * T and f